tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 ### Descriptive Analysis

-The descriptive analysis tells you what has happened or what your organization has, and it's the first step of this data analysis process.
+The descriptive analysis tells you **what has happened or what your organization has**, and it's the first step of this data analysis process.

 This encompasses daily activities like selling reports, inventory, warehouse, surveys and social media interactions.
 Hence, the way of performing this